Otipua-Saltwater Creek catchment

 - encouraging industry and household actions to improve urban stormwater.

-The catchment group was formed after recommendations from a joint working group set up in 2017, to provide an information base and establish a shared commitment.
+The informal catchment group was formed after recommendations from a joint working group set up in 2017, to provide an information base and establish a shared commitment.
 This included representatives from Environment Canterbury, Timaru District Council and the Department of Conservation, members of local rūnanga of Ngāi Tahu, Fish and Game Council, Timaru Rowing Club, and a local farming family.